 Using it in wide angles landscapes

-If you see this effect, an uneven polarization of the sky (unnatural darker and brighter parts), don’t trash your filter!
-XD, is common to every polarizer because they work accord to the sun position so in wide angles is natural that parts far of the sun position in panoramas are weaker to the polarizer effect.
+If you see this effect, an uneven polarization of the sky (unnatural darker and brighter parts), don’t trash your filter! :O, is common to every polarizer because they work accord to the sun position so in wide angles is natural that parts far of the sun position in panoramas are weaker to the polarizer effect.

 The next photograph is without the polarizer:

 Now without the polarizer the sky is much more natural, but the mountains now have atmospheric haze and the foreground has less definition.
 But usually I give more importance to the sky.

 I know that photographers like that effect of dark blues in skies.
 To me is unnatural and disgusting, but that’s a personal opinion.
 I guess that it’s from the film days when a polarizer could help to avoid cyan skies in bright days, but perhaps I’m guessing so much.
 But now I can reduce that effect modifying the blue color o even better using to the minimum the polarizer effect.

 The next photograph originally had that dark blue but I modified to a more realist effect in relation with what I saw: